Gingivitis & Periodontitis Treatment

 The severity of gum disease can be diagnosed by measuring the pockets between your teeth and gums.
 Healthy gums usually measure at a depth of about one to three millimeters.
 You may have gum disease if your gums measure at a depth of more than four millimeters.

-Our dentists can perform periodontal cleanings.
-If your gum disease is mild, our dental team will begin treatment by scaling and root planing.
+Our dentists at UKB Family Dental in Springfield, MO will evaluate your individual case and decide on a treatment plan.
+If your gum disease is mild, our dental team will begin by performing a periodontal cleaning, which involves scaling and root planing.
 Scaling scrapes away plaque and tartar from your teeth and gum line.
 Root planing removes the byproduct of bacteria that causes inflammation, and it smooths root surfaces so gums can affix to the tooth once more.
 This deep cleaning gives your gums a chance to heal.

 After this initial treatment, your teeth and gums may feel sensitive or tender.
 Our dentists may recommend medication to prevent bacterial infection or help with any pain.
 You may be prescribed a topical gel, mouth wash, or oral antibiotic.
 Our dentists will want to see you again soon to monitor your progress and decide if treatment needs to be continued.